phaserjs/phaser/README.md

 * Added TilemapLayer.replaceTile - scans the given region of the map and replaces all instances of tileA with tileB. tileB is left unaffected.
 * Added TilemapLayer.fillTiles - fills the given region of the map with the tile specified.
 * Added TilemapLayer.randomiseTiles - fills the given region of the map with a random tile from the list specified.
-* Added fun new "map draw" test - reflect those carrots! :)
+* Added fun new "map draw" test - rebound those carrots! :)
-* Changed SoundManager class to respect volume on first place (thanks initials and hackmaniac)
+* Changed SoundManager class to respect volume on first play (thanks initials and hackmaniac)

 Requirements
 ------------